 There are several different types of supplements that have been studied to see if they improve function in adults with Alzheimer disease or prevent the risk of Alzheimer disease in adults who do not yet have impaired function.

 An excess of free radicals (also known as oxidants) may contribute to the development of Alzheimer disease.
 Antioxidants theoretically may protect against Alzheimer’s disease by limiting the buildup of toxic amyloid protein.
 Diets rich in foods containing antioxidant vitamins, such as E and C, have been associated with a reduced risk of Alzheimer disease.
 However, the supplement forms of these vitamins have not shown the same association.
 Also one randomized trial failed to show that vitamin E supplementation prevented Alzeimer's disease.
 A meta-analysis noted an increase risk of death (due to all causes) in patients taking high doses of vitamin E. But, based on the evidence so far, it does not appear that supplements are useful for the prevention of Alzeimer disease.

 Gingko biloba, thought to help deliver oxygen to the brain by improving blood flow to capillaries, is the most widely used herb to improve cognitive function.
-However, overall the data thus far is inconclusive.
+However, the overall data thus far is inconclusive.
 Some studies have found some benefit as a treatment in improving cognitive function in patients with dementia while others have not.